Election to the Throne of Greece (1822–1832): Embassy of Nikolas Kefalas to the Catholic Powers

-Since the inception of the Greek War of Independence, a Greek captain who identified himself as Nikolas Kefalas and asserted that he was acting on behalf of the provisional government has been traversing Europe intending to locate a monarch who would assume the role of sovereign for Greece.
+Since the inception of the Greek War of Independence, a Greek captain, who identified himself as Nikolas Kefalas and asserted that he was acting on behalf of the provisional government, had been traversing Europe intending to locate a monarch who would assume the role of sovereign for Greece.
 On 16 April 1822, he was granted an audience by King John VI of Portugal, during which he proffered the Greek crown to his eldest son.
 At the time, Prince Pedro was in Rio de Janeiro, where he was pursuing policies that the Portuguese Cortes deemed overly favorable to Brazilian interests.
 The Portuguese political class hoped to use Kefalas' proposal to persuade the heir to return to Europe and thus restore Lisbon's control over its colony.
 A message was sent to Prince Peter informing him of the Greek offer, but he preferred to stay in Brazil, where he was soon proclaimed emperor.